soulwing/credo/README.md

 ![Figure N: Credential Protection] (docs/images/credential-protection.png)

-Suppose Annie is a member an access group assigned to a stored credential.
+Suppose Claire is a member an access group assigned to a stored credential.
 She can use her password to decrypt her private key; she knows the combination to her "safe".
 Her (decrypted) private key can then be used to decrypt her copy of the symmetric key that was used to encrypt the credential's private key; she can retrieve the "lock box key" from her "safe".
 The (decrypted) symmetric key can then be used to decrypt the private key for the stored credential; she can unlock the "lock box" to retrieve the credential's private key.

+![Figure N: Credential Access] (docs/images/credential-access.png)

 ### Applying Groups to Securely Manage Access